marcelmildenberger/graphMatching/readme.md

  data                 encoders       requirements.txt
  ````
 You can interact with the docker container just like with any other Linux OS.
+To exit the docker container, simply type ``exit`` into the terminal and hit enter.

 **Note:** ``docker run`` will always create a new docker container, so you do not have access
 to any files you created in previous runs.
 Use ``docker start -i gma-artifact`` instead to